MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 debug information, we'll implement the latter as an overlay.
-The file vga/digits.vhd has been renamed to vga/overlay.vhd, and the bit 7 of the switch (the "fast" mode) is simultaneously used to disable the CPU debug overlay when in fast mode.
-This takes places in lines 139-142 of vga/vga.vhd.
+The file vga/digits.vhd has been renamed to vga/overlay.vhd, and the bit 7 of the switch (the "fast" mode) is simultaneously used to disable the CPU debug overlay when in fast mode, see lines 101-105 of comp.vhd.
+The actual overlay takes places in lines 139-142 of vga/vga.vhd.